SlothropSez/WASTE/README.md

 I don't actually know anything about natural language processing or artificial intelligence, I just played about with it until I was happy with the result.
 Training the provided 124M model worked the best for me, although this will require a powerful GPU to train (you can train it on Google's servers if you don't have one at home) and text generation can take a while on a weak CPU.

-Mainly I followed [this tutorial](https://colab.research.google.com/drive/15qBZx5y9rdaQSyWpsreMDnTiZ5IlN0zD?usp=sharing) provided by aitextgen's author.
+You may follow [this tutorial](https://colab.research.google.com/drive/15qBZx5y9rdaQSyWpsreMDnTiZ5IlN0zD?usp=sharing) provided by aitextgen's author.

-As of this writing (September 2, 2020) you must insert the same pip install regimen in the fist cell with "!" in front of each pip to run; avoid impossibly long lines in your dataset
+As of this writing (September 2, 2020) you must insert:

+!pip install tensorflow==1.15
+!pip install pytorch-lightning==0.8.4

+Beneath the transformers install.

+If you want to use the 355M and larger models, you can follow [this](https://colab.research.google.com/drive/1VLG8e7YSEwypxU-noRNhsv5dW4NfTGce) colab notebook.
+Then copy the trained model to your gdrive where you can download it.
+Once downloaded, extract the files.
+Install [gpt-2-simple](https://github.com/minimaxir/gpt-2-simple) and tensorflow 1.15.
+Navigate to your environment's "Scripts" folder and copy the file named "transformers-cli" and paste it into the folder containing the folder "checkpoint" that was in the checkpoint_run1.tar, then create a folder called "pytorch".
+Now, still in the folder containing the folder "checkpoint"
+, run:

+python transformers-cli convert --model_type gpt2 --tf_checkpoint checkpoint/run1 --pytorch_dump_output pytorch --config checkpoint/run1/hparams.json

+This will convert the model from gpt-2-simple into a pytorch model suitable for use in aitextgen.
+Navigate to the "pytorch" folder and you should have two files, "config.json" and "pytorch_model.bin", move these files to a folder called "trained_model" within the WASTE directory.

 ### Configuration